-For banks that consider the leverage ratio as a constraint when making lending decisions, lowrisk-weight exposures may appear relatively less attractive.
+For banks that consider the leverage ratio as a constraint when making lending decisions, low-risk-weight exposures may appear relatively less attractive.
 This is because such exposures will tend to offer lower returns versus the relevant hurdle rate, despite generating the same capital requirement (due to the leverage ratio) as a riskier, higher-return asset with the same exposure value.

-SME assets may have particularly low or zero risk weights where they have been guaranteed by a special SME facility.
+SME assets may have particularly low or zero risk weights where they have been guaranteed by a special facility (e.g. a guarantee from an export credit agency).
 However, since it is a non-risk-based measure, the leverage ratio does not allow risk mitigants such as guarantees to reduce the leverage exposure measure.
 Such guarantees may therefore be less attractive to banks that are leverage-constrained, or that place weight on leverage requirements (in addition to risk-weighted requirements) when making lending decisions.